 Your domain's nameservers control where all of the DNS records used by your domain are managed.
-You can set your domain to use DreamHost's nameservers so that your domain will automatically use the DNS records configured in your DreamHost panel.
+If you set your domain to use DreamHost's nameservers, your domain will automatically use the DNS records configured in your DreamHost panel.

 A benefit to keeping the nameservers for your site pointed to DreamHost is that if the DreamHost DNS changes for any reason, your website will automatically be updated to use the new DNS information.
 For example, if your site is ever moved to another server, the domain will automatically resolve to the new server IP.
 Whereas, if you had your nameservers pointing elsewhere and your site hosted at DreamHost, you’d have to update the domain’s A records to point to the new server’s IP.

 Keep in mind that nameservers control DNS information, including those for your website and email.
 Changing what nameservers your domain uses may change all of the domain's services (website, email, and so on) to point to a new location or host.